Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 WD Black SN7100 1TB NVMe SSD

-The catch: if your current system only has PCIe 3.0 M.2 slots (common on Z390, B450, and Z490 boards), you’ll see ~3,500 MB/s instead of 7,250 MB/s.
-That’s still double the speed of most PCIe 3.0 SSDs and a massive improvement over SATA — just manage your expectations on older platforms.
+The caveat for older platforms: PCIe 3.0 M.2 slots (common on Z390, B450, and Z490 boards) limit the SN7100 to ~3,500 MB/s instead of 7,250 MB/s.
+That’s still double the speed of most PCIe 3.0 SSDs and a massive upgrade over SATA or HDD.

 Check your available M.2 slots before ordering.
 Most motherboards have one or two M.2 slots, but they may already be populated, or the second slot may be PCIe 3.0 while the primary is PCIe 4.0.